 What is its purpose?

 Dehydration is among the major diarrhoea-related risks.
-However, many caretakers mistakenly believe that children with diarrhoea should drink less.
-This indicator assesses the proportion of caretakers following correct practice.
+However, many caregivers mistakenly believe that children with diarrhoea should drink less.
+This indicator assesses the proportion of caregivers following correct practice.

 How to Collect and Analyse the Required Data